 “If, instead of seeking approval, you ask, ‘What’s wrong with it?
 How can I make it better?’, you are more likely to get a truthful, critical answer."― Paul Arden, It’s Not How Good You Are, It’s How Good You Want To Be

 Less-experienced folks often won’t even think to challenge the idea.
-They might have good reasons to doubt based on life experience, or reasoning skills.
-But the thought won’t enter their heads unless invited.
+They might have good reasons to doubt based on their life experience or reasoning skills.
+But the thought to challenge it won’t enter their heads unless invited.

-Asking this question invites challenge.
-It’s signaling: “I care the most about getting the right answer.”
+Asking this question invites that challenge.
+It’s signaling: “I care more about getting the right answer than being right.”

-Ask this about your ideas, not others.
-You’re being vulnerable and modeling that.
+In case it isn’t clear, ask this about your ideas, not others.
+You’re modeling vulnerability.

 Here are three mental models that have helped me think about this question.